Wii Remote: Trademark issues

 In 2000, the term "Weemote" was trademarked by Miami based TV remote manufacturer Fobis Technologies and was later used as the name of their remote designed for young children.
 While spelled differently, the term "Weemote" is phonetically identical to "Wiimote", the unofficial term for the Wii Remote.
-Sales of the Weemote, which totaled less than one million as of 2008 had fallen due to confusion with the Wiimote.
-Fobis Technologies claims this to be trademark infringement, however Nintendo does not actually use the term "Wiimote" in official promotional materials; but many retailers that sell the Wii Remote do use the term.
+Sales of the Weemote, which totaled less than one million as of 2008, had fallen due to confusion with the Wiimote.
+Fobis Technologies claims this to be trademark infringement; however, Nintendo does not actually use the term "Wiimote" in official promotional materials, although many retailers that sell the Wii Remote do use the term.
 Fobis sent out up to 100 cease and desist letters to retailers and have made offers to Nintendo for them to purchase the trademark.
 Nintendo declined the offer, stating that it "does not use and does not plan to use the Weemote trademark".

 The trademark application for the Wii Remote was initially rejected by the United States Patent and Trademark Office after the trademark was filed in March 2008.
 The USPTO claimed that the word "remote" is commonly used, and therefore should not be trademarked.
 The USPTO said they would accept Nintendo's trademark filing if the company disclaims exclusive rights to the word "remote" in the term and if the word "Wii" would always precede the word "remote" in marketing and manuals.
 The USPTO accepted the "Wii Remote" trademark in July 2012.